 Tired of driving to your appointments, fighting traffic, only to have to wait past your appointment time and be seen for 15 minutes?
-Our midwife comes to you and most appointments last 45-60 minutes.
 We take our time, answer questions and get to know you.
+Appointments typically last 45-60 minutes.
 You aren't just another medical record number, but a parent with hopes and dreams for your birth.
 We want to know what those are!
+For some clients in the Lehigh Valley area and below, we come to you for your appointments.

 Every pregnancy is unique and every person desires something different from their birth experience.
 We do our best to lay the foundation for you to achieve a healthy and safe birth free from unnecessary interventions.
 No provider, regardless of setting, can make 100% guarantees, but we seek to give you the best chance that we can can at achieving your goals.
 Our transport rate is typically around 10% and c-section rates are less than 5%.
 A majority of our clients also chose waterbirth.